scipp/scipp/doc/type-erased-prototype.md

    - Does not cover cases where we require flexibility at runtime, such as for generic tables.

 1. Why not units in type?
-   - This is not 100% clear yet, but probably this also yields a unmanageably large number of variable types?
+   - This is not 100% clear yet, but probably this also yields a unmanageably large number of variable types.
+   - Requires templating all low-level client code.

 1. Why not a nested structure of table-like objects?
-   - Apart from an easier implementation of methods for selecting certain slices from a `Dataset` this does not seem to provide advantages and only increases complexity.
+   - Apart from an easier implementation of methods for selecting certain slices from a `Dataset`, multi-level data structures do not seem to provide advantages and only increases complexity.

 1. Why not histograms as the smallest element in a `Dataset`?
    - Cannot handle sharing of the x-axis (bin edges) in an easy way.